 ceramides: ceramides are lipids found in skin cells which comprise approximately 50% of the epidermis. they are essential for forming the skin's natural barrier to seal in moisture and preventing the entry of harmful elements. lower ceramide levels have been linked to skin diseases including acne, psoriasis, eczema, and rosacea.

-chemokines: a chemokine is a cytokine which attracts white blood cells to sites of infection.
+chemokine: a chemokine is a cytokine which attracts white blood cells to the site of an infection.

 chronic: a condition with long duration; the opposite of acute.